AKouki/SignalR-Chat/README.md

 * Chat Rooms

 ## Getting Started
-In order to run Desktop or Mobile application you need first to run Chat.Web project which is the Chat Service.
+In order to run Desktop application you need first to run Chat.Web project which is the Chat Service

 1. Grab the Project
 2. Open Visual Studio as Administrator and load the Solution